 To lower overall health care costs, payers, providers, and suppliers must employ technology to improve labor productivity similar to other manufacturing businesses.
 It should be possible to integrate all medical data to deliver patient-specific care plans optimized for simplicity, cost, and quality of life.
 Moreover, these same systems should be capable of generating services that instruct caregivers on how to achieve these goals.
 Finally, technology holds promise for engaging patients in the planning, purchasing, and the ongoing monitoring of their care to assure that treatments are working and course corrections are made seamlessly to avert complications.
 Done well, it may even be possible to make preventive and chronic disease care both safer and cost-efficient.
 I believe that IT remains the key to making U.S. health care better faster, just as it has most every other sector of our economy.

-This blog post originally appeared in NEJM Catalyst on July 19, 2017.
+This post originally appeared in NEJM Catalyst on July 19, 2016.